GENERALBYTESCOM/batm_test_public/README.md

     - Enter the password provided along with the file.
     - Confirm import.
 The certificate will now appear in your certificate list.

+> [!NOTE]
-> Note: This certificate is required to establish a secure connection to the ATTT server.
+> This certificate is required to establish a secure connection to the ATTT server.
 Without it, you will not be
 > able to access the login page.

 #### 5.3.
 Log in to the ATTT Server